How to Make Rock Music

 Mix for punch and clarity

 Carve space with EQ so guitars and vocals do not fight, keep the drums punchy with compression, and use room reverb sparingly to glue the kit.
-For the full process start with our beginner’s guide to mixing your first song and the fundamentals of EQ and compression.
+For the full process start with our beginner’s guide to mixing your first song and the fundamentals of EQ and compression, then dig into our dedicated walkthrough on how to mix rock music.
 Rock benefits from loudness, but leave headroom — a slightly less compressed master usually feels more alive.

 Frequently asked questions